30 FAQs about disciplinary issues

 But take care not to make a disciplinary procedure part of your employee's terms and conditions.
 If you do, and you fail to observe some detail of the procedure you could find yourself in breach of contract.

-Employees should also be involved in drawing up your disciplinary procedure (see 6), and you will need to train staff who will be involved in implementing it.
+Employees should also be involved in drawing up your disciplinary procedure, and you will need to train staff who will be involved in implementing it.

 12. We have a potential disciplinary problem with an employee.
 Can we settle matters without going through the disciplinary procedure?

-As the Acas Code of Practice on Disciplinary and Grievance Procedures (see 2) says, many potential disciplinary issues can be resolved informally, particularly in smaller firms.
+As the Acas Code of Practice on disciplinary and grievance procedures says, many potential disciplinary issues can be resolved informally, particularly in smaller firms.
 The Code aims to stop disputes escalating, and stop acrimony in the workplace because matters get too formal too quickly.
 It points out that a quiet word is often all that is required to resolve an issue, and advocates flexibility and communication between employer and employee.
 However, where an issue cannot be resolved informally it may then have to be pursued formally.

-The guide to the Acas Code of Practice on Disciplinary and Grievance Procedures (see 2) contains examples of circumstances when a matter might be resolved informally.
+The guide to the Acas Code contains examples of circumstances when a matter might be resolved informally.
 The Code recommends talking to an employee in private first: a two-way, constructive discussion of possible shortcomings in conduct or performance, designed to encourage a sustained improvement.
 If it becomes clear there is no real problem, say so.
 Where change is needed, make sure the employee understands what needs to be done, how their performance or conduct will be reviewed, and over what period.
 Confirm in writing what has been decided.